-In the show, Barbara had a booth within the EU Pavilion, together with other European IoT-related companies such as Cumulocity, Telensa or Kerlink.
+Barbara had a booth in the EU Pavilion of the show, together with other European IoT-related companies such as Cumulocity, Telensa or Kerlink.
 During the show, we had the chance to explain why Barbara is needed in IoT devices, especially in the industrial IoT (IIoT) segment.

-The security features that Barbara provides, such as secure boot, data encryption and support for encrypted communications was probably what attracted our visitors the most.
-Security is one of the biggest concerns in the IoT industry, and many visitors shared with us use cases where security was key for them.
+The security features that Barbara provides, such as secure boot, data encryption, and support for encrypted communications was probably what attracted our visitors the most.
+Security is one of the biggest concerns in the IoT industry, and many visitors shared use cases with us where security was a key issue for them.

-Barbara was born as a secure platform for IoT devices, but it’s much more than that.
-As an operating system, Barbara OS gives companies an abstraction layer to work over, without needing to worry about which hardware is below; The apps created over Barbara can be later installed in any other device running this OS.
-And thanks to Barbara Panel, companies are able to monitor, configure and update all devices in their IoT deployments, in a secure and easy way.
-This was also very appealing to several visitors, especially those who deals with the management of IoT devices in commercial deployments.
+Barbara was born as a secure platform for IoT devices, but it is in fact much more than that.
+As an operating system, Barbara OS gives companies an abstraction layer to work over, without needing to worry about which hardware is below; the apps created over Barbara can be later installed in any other device running this OS.
+And thanks to the Barbara Panel, companies are able to monitor, configure and update all devices in their IoT deployments, in a secure and easy way.
+This was also very appealing to several visitors, especially those who deal with the management of IoT devices in commercial deployments.

-In parallel to the show, there were several sessions of conferences covering topics such as the evolution of connectivity in manufacturing, Smart manufacturing, Industry 4.0 and Security challenges in the IoT market.
-It was interesting to see how other companies, Malaysian and international, see the market, its challenges and how to address them.
+Parallel to the show, there were several sessions of conferences covering topics such as the evolution of connectivity in manufacturing, Smart manufacturing, Industry 4.0 and Security challenges in the IoT market.
+It was interesting to know how other companies, Malaysian and international, see the market, its challenges and how to address them.

 Getting to know the region

 Once the show was finished, and thanks to the EU-MCCI organization, during the following 2 days we had the opportunity to learn about the current status of the IoT market in the whole ASEAN region in general, and Malaysia in particular.